Eddie Garcia: Personal life

-Death
+Death and aftermath

-On June 8, 2019, Garcia was rushed to Mary Johnston Hospital in Tondo, Manila, after tripping on a cable wire and hitting his head on the pavement during a shoot for GMA Network's television series Rosang Agimat.
-He was unconscious and the following day he was transferred to the intensive care unit (ICU) at Makati Medical Center.
+On June 8, 2019, Garcia was rushed to Mary Johnston Hospital in Tondo, Manila, after tripping on a cable wire and hitting his head on the pavement during a shoot for television series Rosang Agimat.
+He was then transferred to the intensive care unit (ICU) at Makati Medical Center.
 The actual incident was captured on video.
 Initial reports stated Garcia had suffered a heart attack on set, according to his family, but was later found to have suffered a cervical fracture due to the fall.

 Garcia's family released a statement contradicting a report that said Garcia suffered a heart attack; they called the initial report "fake news" and said the actor tripped on a cable during filming, and was healthy prior to the incident.
 A CT scan showed his brain was in a normal state, ruling out the possibility he suffered a stroke.
 Due to the fracture, Garcia was in a coma.
 On June 15, his family agreed to place Garcia on do-not-resuscitate status.
 On June 20, there were minimal signs of brain activity and he remained dependent on a ventilator.
 The following day, Garcia was pronounced dead at 4:55 pm (GMT+8) at the age of 90.
 In accordance with his last wishes, immediately after his death, Garcia's remains were cremated and placed inside an olive-green urn.
 His wake was held at Heritage Memorial Park in Taguig.

 Aftermath

 Garcia's accident and death became an issue because there was no standby medical team or ambulance on the set of Rosang Agimat.
 The unconscious Garcia was lifted from the pavement by non-medical personnel, who carried him to a passing taxicab.
 Several people, including his wife Lilibeth, said the accident could have been prevented if GMA Network's management had taken safety precautions.
 The Directors' Guild of the Philippines Inc. (DGPI) referred to Garcia's death as "a sad and urgent reminder to the film and television industries that safety protocols at work and on set are of paramount importance".

 The Department of Labor and Employment (DOLE) and the Occupational Safety and Health Center (OSHC) started an investigation into the circumstances of Garcia's accident and death.
 The OSHC found some occupational safety and health (OSH)-related violations on the part of GMA Network based on an uploaded online video of Garcia's accident, such as lack of first-aid, medical supplies, and a stretcher.
 They also said Garcia was "carried by personnel using bare hands".
 On September 4, the DOLE added GMA Network failed to submit an incident report within 24 hours after the accident.
 On December 23, the DOLE fined GMA Network (about $15,000 US) because of the incident.
 The network submitted an appeal in response to the ruling.